Convent Bukit Nanas: Academics and curriculum

 CBN comprises a secondary school and two primary schools.
 Administration of the secondary and primary schools separated in 1958.
-CBN has classes from Form 1 through to Form 5 for girls aged 13 to 17.
-Girls enter CBN after they have completed their primary education in SRK Convent Bukit Nanas School I and School II (Malay: Sekolah Rendah Kebangsaan Convent Bukit Nanas).
+CBN has classes from Form 1 through to Form 5 for girls aged 12 to 17.
+Girls enter CBN after they have completed their primary education in SRK Convent Bukit Nanas I and SRK Convent Bukit Nanas II (Malay: Sekolah Rendah Kebangsaan Convent Bukit Nanas 1/Sekolah Rendah Kebangsaan Convent Bukit Nanas 2).
 These primary schools have classes from Year 1 through Year 6 for girls aged 7 to 12.

 The CBN secondary school administers two national Malaysian exams, the PT3 (Pentaksiran Tingkatan 3), and SPM (Sijil Pelajaran Malaysia.
 PT3 is taken by students at the Form 3 level to determine placement into Science, Art or Commerce courses.
 However, most girls leave CBN after they complete the SPM at Form 5 to pursue other pre-university courses like the A-Levels.
 As a result, SPM is seen as the most important exam of most Malaysian high school students careers.

 CBN has constantly been among the top three performing schools for SPM in Kuala Lumpur, according to the Malaysian Ministry of Education.
 In 2010, CBN emerged as the top performing school in Kuala Lumpur for SPM.
 Each year, only a small number of students receive straight A's.
 As a result, this is a highly coveted honour.
 Convent Bukit Nanas receives a large amount of national media attention on results day.